gregorwolf/SAP-NPM-API-collection/apis/adp-cli/README.md

 # Adaptation Project Command-line Interface

-WARNING: This package is intended for usage only within SAP Business Application Studio and NOT VSCode

 **Command-line interface** that allows user to **deploy** (**update**) or **undeploy** an Adaptation Project.

 ## Usage